-As indicated above, Kaiser discloses and claims a method for "introducing a distal end of an elongate member [i.e., a catheter] into a venous side of a patient's heart . . . the distal end [of the catheter] carrying . . . an adjustable component configured to create a pressure gradient to blood flow within or near the patient's heart" (i.e., an expandable balloon or other adjustable restrictor), wherein the catheter is in communication with a

-"controller . . . programmed to adjust the adjustable component based at least in part on sensor data . . . to create a desired pressure gradient to blood flow within the patient's heart," and wherein "the adjustable component [e.g., balloon] is positioned in . . . a superior vena cava."
+As indicated above, Kaiser discloses and claims a method for "introducing a distal end of an elongate member [i.e., a catheter] into a venous side of a patient's heart . . . the distal end [of the catheter] carrying . . . an adjustable component configured to create a pressure gradient to blood flow within or near the patient's heart" (i.e., an expandable balloon or other adjustable restrictor), wherein the catheter is in communication with a "controller . . . programmed to adjust the adjustable component based at least in part on sensor data . . . to create a desired pressure gradient to blood flow within the patient's heart," and wherein "the adjustable component [e.g., balloon]" is positioned in . . . a superior vena cava."
 See id.
-As such, the plain language of Kaiser's claim 17, as it depends from claim 10, teaches the positioning and use of a balloon catheter in the superior vena cava, as required in independent claims 1 and 13.
+As such, the plain language of Kaiser's claim 17, as it depends from claim 10, satisfies at least elements [1d] through [1f] of the challenged claims.